 Research is an investment, and you want to maximize your chances of a good return.
-This is why scoping is so important.
+This is why research scoping is so important.
 Before you jump into marketing research, take the time to ask your stakeholders a few important questions.

 As outlined in a previous post, the scoping process has 4 main stages.
 “Determine the Research Need” phase is the third stage.
-It’s where we ask if consumer research will help address the business issue.
+It’s where we ask whether consumer research will help address the business issue.
 To ensure this is the case, there are 3 key questions we can ask.

 How do you see research informing a better decision?

-We want to ensure research will move the team closer to an answer.
+We want to ensure research will move the leadership or project team closer to an answer.
 This question helps clarify how research, whether qualitative or quantitative, adds value to the decision process.
 Research can bring value in many ways: a reality check based on consumer feedback, a chance to strengthen ideas, an insight into the consumer decision journey, etc. It is an investment in bringing stronger ideas to market or avoiding costly mistakes.
-If a case cannot be made for how research will lead to better decisions, consider whether it’s the right investment.
+If a case cannot be made for how research will lead to smarter decisions, consider whether it’s the right investment.

 What is the upside of making an even better decision?